evedesignbio/evedesign-ui/src/pages/docs/documentation.md

 Yes, we will refill your free compute time on a monthly basis.
 We aim to distribute the total compute resources available to us as fairly as possible across all of our users.

+### Is there a limit on job duration?

+Design jobs are limited to a maximum duration of 5 hours and codon optimization jobs to 12 hours; any job will be terminated automatically if it takes longer than that to finish.
+In practice, this limitation will primarily affect design jobs based on Gibbs sampling.
+Limit your number of designs, the number of Gibbs sweeps, or the length of the modelled region to cut down runtimes.

 ### Do I need to create an account?

 No, you can use the server in public access mode without registration.
 This is assuming fair usage by everyone \- we reserve to require personal account registration in the future if we detect misuse.
 Creating your own account does offer a summary of all your previous jobs and your own compute budget on top, so please consider signing up nevertheless.